yinso/testlet/README.md

 test cases, and the function for `it` is the test case itself.

 The function for `it` can be either synchronous or asynchronous.
-If you define a parameter for the function, it will be run as async (i.e. you are expected to call the callback).
+If you define a parameter for the function, it will be run as async (i.e. you are expected to call the callback). `it` can also take an optional `timeout` parameter to control timeout for this specific test case.
+Passing `0` for infinite timeout.

 `describe` is an alias for `test.add`, and `it` is an alias for `test.it`.